zerotired/apex/docs/source/index.rst

   * Any OpenID provider

-Ability to overload the login form, extend the AuthUser class through polymorphism or a Foreign Key user profile table.
+Ability to overload the login form, extend the AuthUser class through a Foreign Key user profile table.

 **Form Library**